 NAWIC works to help women who are working with these problems.
 Progress has been made in other male-dominated industries, such as the military and law enforcement.
 Women are proving that they can do anything men can do in all industries, and construction is no exception.
 Tell a woman she can’t do something, and she’ll prove to you she can.

 Now, why are we talking about this?
 Because organizations like NAWIC are changing the status quo.
 They are working to make the construction more free and equal for men and women.
 By partnering with NAWIC, InterCoast College is working to make a better future for women in the construction industry.

 Still, there is a lot of progress to be made to create a more equal construction industry.
 People might say things like, “Construction is men’s work.”
 Maybe they’ll say women simply aren’t interested in construction work.
 Maybe they’ll say women physically aren’t built to do the kind of labor construction calls for.

 These are the same kinds of things people have always said to keep women out of industries that “aren’t meant for women.”
 InterCoast College knows that these things aren’t true and that there is a new generation of women ready to prove they can do construction work just as well as any man.

 Why should women be interested in construction work?
 First off, because there is a massive demand for new workers in construction.
-Second, because women in construction industries will help close the wage gap between men and women.
+Second, women in construction industries will help close the wage gap between men and women.
 Let’s take a closer look at both of these reasons.